Horrorspace/ChatApp/README.md

 ## _Fullstack application to messaging_

-ChatApp is a fullstack application with database on PostgreSQL, backend on Nest.js and frontend on React.js
+ChatApp is a fullstack application on Typescript with database on PostgreSQL, backend on Nest.js and frontend on React.js

 ## Features